 This is tedious to do by hand and instead, we can use the binomial expansion, substituting and into each case of the expansion.
 This is shown below and aligned so that the powers of line up.

 The generalized pattern that emerges as approaches infinity is the coefficient in front of the -th power of approaches over the factorial of .
 This pattern leaves us with the infinite power series below which represents the definition of the exponential function.
-This is the same definition that can derived using a taylor series.
+This is the same definition that can be derived using a Taylor series.

-We can give this function the abbreviated name and we have finished the derivation of power series definition of the exponential function.
+We can give this function the abbreviated name and we have finished the derivation of the power series definition of the exponential function.

 If desired, the scalar values of the principle and interest rate can be substituted back into the formula to recover the ability to scale the function vertically and horizontally.
 This formula is the same as the population growth formula.